FlorianLeChat/Raven-Url-Shortener/SETUP.md

 ## Setup

 > [!WARNING]
 > Installation **without** Docker requires having a [Doctrine-compatible database](https://www.doctrine-project.org/projects/doctrine-dbal/en/latest/reference/introduction.html#introduction) for API operations.
-You must also have access to an SMTP server (preferably with the DKIM protocol configured) for sending emails related to user reports.
+You must also have access to an SMTP server for sending emails related to user reports.
 Finally, the API processes a large volume of data and uses [Redis](https://redis.io/downloads/) as a caching solution to temporarily store the most frequently accessed data.
 >
 > Deployment in a production environment (**with or without Docker**) requires a pre-configured web server such as [Nginx](https://nginx.org/en/), [Apache](https://httpd.apache.org/), or [Caddy](https://caddyserver.com/) to serve PHP scripts.